agency-fund/automation-ghactions-gsheets/README.md

 1. Click Add Key, then Create new key, leave JSON selected, then click Create.
 1. Upload the downloaded JSON file to Google Drive for safekeeping.
 1. Copy the service account's email address, e.g., xxx@yyy.iam.gserviceaccount.com.
-1. On the new Google Spreadsheet, click on Share, paste the email address into the text box, leave permission as Editor, and click Share.
+1. On the new spreadsheet, click on Share, paste the email address into the text box, leave permission as Editor, and click Share.

 1. Create a new GitHub repository.
     1. Log into the GitHub account that you want to be the owner of the new repository.
     1. On this repository's main page, click "Use this template" to create a new repository.

-- add service account credentials as github repo secret
-- update the file_url in params/params.yaml.
+1. On the new repository's main page, click on Settings, then Secrets, then Actions.
+1. Click New repository secret.
+1. Enter GOOGLE_TOKEN in the Name box.
+1. Copy the content of the downloaded JSON file and paste it in the Secret box.
+1. Click Add secret.

+1. On the new repository's main page, click on the params folder, then on the params.yaml file.
+1. Click on the pencil symbol to edit the file.
+1. Copy the URL of the new spreadsheet, paste it as the file_url parameter, then click Commit changes.

 ## Modifying a replicated system